ALF (TV series): Failed reboots

 On May 21, 2012, Paul Fusco said he was pitching an ALF movie.
 In August 2012, it was reported that Sony Pictures Animation had acquired the rights to ALF and would develop the property into a CGI-live action hybrid feature.
 The Smurfs producer Jordan Kerner would also produce the film, along with Tom Patchett and Paul Fusco.
 However, nothing further has since been announced.

-Cancelled reboot

 On August 1, 2018, Warner Bros. announced it would produce an ALF reboot.
 The reboot would have likely focused on ALF returning to Earth, with a new family and characters.
 In November 2018, Warner reported that it had canceled the reboot.